Jeet3003/Jeet3003/README.md

 - 👋 Hi, I’m @Jeet3003
-- 👀 I’m currently working as Data Analyst and Front End Developer.
+- 👀 I’m currently working on some  Data Analysis projects using SQL , Tableau , PowerBI , R and Python and also on small web based projects using HTML , CSS , BOOTSTRAP.
 - 🌱 I’m currently learning Microsoft Azure.
-- 💞️ I’m looking to collaborate on data sets and case studies for better understanding of the data.
+- 💞️ I’m looking to collaborate on data sets and case studies and some open source web based projects.
 - 📫 FunFact :  Pizza over anything (Major Weakness )